qcr/openseqslam2/README.md

 # OpenSeqSLAM2.0 Toolbox

 The second release of OpenSeqSLAM, repackaged as an easy to use and configure toolbox for MATLAB.
+To run the software, simply run "OpenSeqSLAM2" with no arguments.

 ## Known Bugs (roughly ordered by severity):